-Instead, a more intimate relationship has developed: one in which people’s more authentic, vulnerable aspects show, and they’re more honest about how they feel, rather than trying to put on a good show to keep the other interested.
+An intimate relationship is one in which people’s more authentic, vulnerable aspects show, and they’re more honest about how they feel, rather than trying to put on a good show to keep the other interested.

 Some may just affect the individual, and some may affect the relationship, like financial hardships or serious illness.

-How they’re feeling, where they are in the relationship as well as in their personal lives, their work, their overall level of contentment, etc.
+You need to express how you’re feeling, where you are in the relationship as well as in your personal lives, your work, your overall level of contentment, etc.

 Many refrain from talking about their problems with their partners because they’re afraid they’ll be lessened in the other person’s eyes, especially if they’re struggling with emotional or mental hardships.